• Recipe Index

 Fresh asparagus - the ends of the asparagus should be trimmed to remove any woody bits.
 There is no need to peel the asparagus unless the ends are very thick and fibrous, in which case you may like to peel the ends.

-Hard-boiled eggs – I brought the eggs to the boil in a pan of cold water and let them boil for 6 minutes, then poured off the boiling water and covered the eggs with cold water.
+Hard-boiled eggs - you should boil the eggs in a pan of cold water for 6 minutes, then pour off the boiling water and cover the eggs with cold water.

-Mayonnaise – you can use your favourite store-bought brand, or make your own mayonnaise.
+Mayonnaise - you can use your favourite store-bought brand, or make your own mayonnaise using one of these recipes:

 Salt and pepper (not pictured) - you will need a small pinch of salt and a good grinding of black peppercorns.